RealPolitiX/qstab/README.md

 The repo includes code to assess the robustness of large language models (LLMs) in biomedical question answering (QA).
 A collection of generalist and specialist LLMs are assessed.

-This repo contains only the code for sampling-based attack, for the benchmark using the variant of discreteZOO, or the zeroth-order optimization-based attack used in the manuscript, please see [discretezoo-span](https://github.com/RealPolitiX/discretezoo-span).
+This repo contains only the code for sampling-based attack, for running the benchmarks using the variant of [discreteZOO](https://github.com/StatNLP/discretezoo), the zeroth-order optimization-based attack used in the manuscript, please see [discretezoo-span](https://github.com/RealPolitiX/discretezoo-span).

 ### Installation